watspeed/cloud-computing-security-essentials/lab6/lab6-guide1.md

 # OR use the alias
 dcdown
 ```

+### Step 5: Run Commands on the Docker Container
 All the containers will be running in the background.
 To run commands on a container, we often need
 to get a shell on that container.
-We first need to use the `"docker ps"` command to find out the ID of
+We first need to use the `docker ps` command to find out the ID of
-the container, and then use `"docker exec"` to start a shell on that container.
+the container, and then use `docker exec` to start a shell on that container.
 We have created aliases for
 them in the `.bashrc` file.

 #### 1. List Running Docker Containers
-Use the alias dockps to view a list of running containers, displaying each container's ID and name in a simplified format.
+Use the alias `dockp`s to view a list of running containers, displaying each container's ID and name in a simplified format.

 ```
 dockps